10 Bad Cleaning Habits You Need to Break

 Using Too Much Product

-Many people think using plentiful cleaning product will make the cleaning job easier.
-Actually it’s not true; indeed a common bad cleaning habit.
+Many people think using plentiful cleaning products will make the cleaning job easier.
+Actually, it’s not true; indeed a common bad cleaning habit.
 Using too much cleaning product need you to wash the clothes again and again to remove the excess detergent.
-The same goes with wood floors.
+The same goes for wood floors.
 We wax them

 Ignoring Product Directions